zhlhaohao/deepwiki-open/README.md

 - **Smart Analysis**: AI-powered understanding of code structure and relationships
 - **Beautiful Diagrams**: Automatic Mermaid diagrams to visualize architecture and data flow
 - **Easy Navigation**: Simple, intuitive interface to explore the wiki
+- **Ask Feature**: Chat with your repository using RAG-powered AI to get accurate answers
+- **DeepResearch**: Multi-turn research process that thoroughly investigates complex topics

 ## 🚀 Quick Start (Super Easy!)